rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 ##### YARN

-Yet Another Resource Negotiator (YARN) is the cluster and resource management layer for the Apache Hadoop ecosystem.
-It is one of the main features in the second generation of the Hadoop framework.
+YARN is the cluster and resource management layer for the Apache Hadoop ecosystem.
+It's one of the main features in the second generation of the Hadoop framework.

+YARN offers the following functionality:

-* YARN "schedules" applications in order to prioritize tasks and maintains big data analytics systems.
+* It "schedules" applications to prioritize tasks and maintains big data analytics systems.

 * As one part of a greater architecture, YARN aggregates and sorts data to conduct specific queries for data retrieval.

-* It helps to allocate resources to particular applications and manages other kinds of resource monitoring tasks.
+* It helps allocate resources to particular applications and manages other kinds of resource monitoring tasks.

-#### MACHINE LEARNING
+#### Machine learning

-##### Mahout

-Apache Mahout is an open source project that's primarily used for creating scalable machine learning algorithms.
+Hadoop supports machine learning through Apache Mahout, an open source project that's primarily used to create scalable machine learning algorithms.
 Mahout is a data mining framework that typically runs with the Hadoop infrastructure in the background to manage huge volumes of data.

+Mahout offers the following things:

-* Mahout offers developers a ready-to-use framework for performing data mining tasks on larger volumes of data.
+* A ready-to-use framework for performing data mining tasks on larger volumes of data.

-* Written on top of Hadoop, Mahout's algorithms make it work well in the distributed environment.
+* Algorithms that are written on top of Hadoop, and that enable Mahout to work well in distributed environments.

-* Mahout enables applications to analyze large data sets effectively and in quick time.
+* Quick analysis of large data sets.

-* Comes with the distributed fitness function capabilities for evolutionary programming.
-Includes matrix and vector libraries.
+* Distributed fitness function capabilities for evolutionary programming.
+It also includes matrix and vector libraries.

-#### WORKFLOW MONITORING & SCHEDULING

-##### Oozie
+#### Workflow monitoring and scheduling

-Oozie is a workflow scheduler system for managing Apache Hadoop jobs.
-Oozie runs the workflows for the dependent jobs.
-It enables users to create directed acyclic graphs (DAGs) of workflows that run both in parallel and sequentially in Hadoop.
+Oozie is Hadoop's system for managing jobs.
+This workflow scheduler runs the workflows for the dependent jobs.
+It enables users to create directed acyclic graphs (DAGs) of workflows that run parallel and sequential jobs in Hadoop.

-Oozie also has the following characteristics:

-* High flexibility.
-You can easily start, stop, suspend and rerun jobs.
+Oozie is very flexible.
+You can easily start, stop, suspend and re-run jobs.

-* It makes it very easy to rerun failed workflows.
+Ooozie also makes it very easy to re-run failed workflows.

-* Oozie is scalable and can manage timely execution of thousands of workflows (each consisting of dozens of jobs) in a Hadoop cluster.
+Oozie is scalable and can manage timely execution of thousands of workflows (each consisting of dozens of jobs) in a Hadoop cluster.

-#### SCRIPTING
+#### Scripting

-##### Pig

-We can use Apache Pig for scripting in Hadoop.
-Scripting is a SQL-based language and an execution environment for creating complex MapReduce transformations.
-First written in the Pig Latin language Pig is translated into an executable Map Reduce jobs.
-Pig also allows the user to create extended functions (UDFs) using Java.
+Developers can can use Apache Pig for scripting in Hadoop.
+Scripting uses a SQL-based language and an execution environment for creating complex MapReduce transformations.
+While Pig is written in the Pig Latin "language," it's translated into executable MapReduce jobs.
+Pig also enables users to create extended or user-defined functions (UDFs) using Java.

 Pig also offers the following things:

-* Scripting environment to execute ETL tasks/procedures on raw data in HDFS.
+* A scripting environment for executing Extract-Transform-Load (ETL) tasks and procedures on raw data in HDFS.

-* SQL based language for creating and running complex Map Reduce functions.
+* A SQL-based language for creating and running complex Map Reduce functions.

-* Data processing, stitching, schematizing on large and desperate data sets.
+* Data processing, stitching, and schematizing on large and disparate data sets.

-* It’s a high-level data flow language.
+* A high-level data flow language.

-* It abstracts you from the specific details and allows you to focus on data processing.
+* A layer of abstraction that enables you to focus on data processing.

 ### Conclusion

-Hadoop and the MapReduce framework already have a substantial base in the bioinformatics community, especially in the field of next-generation sequencing analysis.
-Hadoop provides the robust, fault-tolerant Hadoop Distributed File System (HDFS).
-HBase adds a distributed, fault-tolerant scalable database, built on top of the HDFS file system, with random real-time read/write access to data.
-Mahout is an Apache project for building scalable machine learning libraries, with most algorithms built on top of Hadoop.
-Pig is designed for batch processing of the data.
+Hadoop and the MapReduce framework already have a substantial user base in the bioinformatics community, especially in the field of next-generation sequencing analysis, partly owing to its robust, fault-tolerant HDFS.
+HBase adds a distributed, fault-tolerant scalable database that's built on top of the HDFS file system, with random real-time read and write access to data.
+You may also want to check out Mahout for building scalable machine learning libraries, or Pig for batch processing data.

-In Part 2, we'll cover more components of the Hadoop ecosystem.
+In Part 2 of this series, we'll cover more components of the Hadoop ecosystem.

 Have a question?
 Post it in a comment below!